Posted on July 7th, 2020

 According to research conducted by Consumer Reports, detergent pods and tablets tend to outperform liquid and powder formulas.
 Their tests revealed that pods are significantly less likely to leave behind white film, water spots, and small particles of food debris.
 As Consumer Reports engineer Joe Pacella explains, “Overall, the best-performing detergent pacs clean better than the best gels.
 That’s because many pacs contain a pretreat solution, degreaser, bleach, or rinse aid to boost cleaning.”
-Cleaning pods are also formulated to contain exactly enough detergent to clean a full cycle of dishes properly.
+Cleaning pods are also formulated to contain enough detergent to clean a complete cycle of dishes properly.

 Clean your dishwasher regularly.